psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ~~~
 o Instruct annex to add text files to Git
 ~~~
+{: .output}

 Remember how we created the dataset with `datalad create -c text2git my-dataset`?
-The `-c text2git` option defined the distinction in a particular way: text files are controlled with git, other (binary) files are annexed.
+The `-c text2git` option defined the distinction in a particular way: text files are controlled with `git`, other (binary) files are *annexed*.
 By default (without `text2git`) all files would be annexed.
-There are also other predefined configuration, and it's easy to tweak the setting manually (however, we won't do this in this tutorial).
+There are also other predefined configuration options, and it's easy to tweak the setting manually (however, we won't do this in this tutorial).
 As a general rule you will probably want to hand some text files to git (code, descriptions), and annex other (especially those huge in size or number).
-In other words, while `text2git` works well for our example, you should not treat the default approach.
+In other words, while `text2git` works well for our example, you should not treat it as the default approach.

 One essential by-product of the above distinction is that annexed files are write-protected to prevent accidental modifications: